Agrarsense

 DVS camera

 A Dynamic Vision Sensor (DVS) or event camera is a sensor that works differently from a conventional camera.
-Instead of capturing images at a fixed rate, event cameras measure changes of intensity.
+Instead of capturing images at a fixed rate, event camera measures changes of intensity.

 DVS camera sends both converted Image to ROS Image topic and the raw DVS camera data as pointcloud2 message.